2023-IBM-Accelerate-SW-Track/to_do_list_week7/README.md

 -   include an expiration / timeout on the cookie session
 -   scope authorization to view and delete TODO items to their creators
 -   serve the entire site (both frontend / backend) using HTTPS

+### Optional Exercise

+- Try to set up a simple authentication for the TODO app using [IBM Cloud App ID](https://cloud.ibm.com/docs/appid?topic=appid-getting-started) service by using the [tutorial](https://cloud.ibm.com/docs/appid?topic=appid-web-node).

+## Pre-session Material
+Here is a [**link**](https://ibm.ent.box.com/v/Software-recordings/folder/211334537222) to the pre-session material that was provided to you earlier.